How to work with dates in line charts, area charts, and scatter plots

 One of the most common ways to visualize data is over time.
 This article will review the different ways to manipulate how dates show up on your chart, specifically using the tick format, custom ticks, and custom range fields:

-Before we get into the weeds, these are the two main takeaways of this article:
+Here are the two main takeaways of this article:

 1) You can visualize dates in many different ways on your chart even though you uploaded it in only one format.
 Say you uploaded your date column in the format January 1st, 2000.
 It is easy to change it to other formats such as 1/1/2000, Jan '20, or even Q1 2000.
-Don't bang your head against the wall formatting dates in Excel.

 2) 'Tick format' controls how the date appears on your chart and 'custom ticks' controls which ticks appear on your chart.
 If you don't use the custom ticks field, ticks will default to the earliest unit of the time period (e.g. the 1st of the month, January, or Quarter 1).